openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 This document intends to describe the initial phases of this project.
 The proposed initial course of action:

 1. Update "openshift/api" with adding "External" PlatformType
-2. Ensure that all Red Hat operators tolerate the "External" platform and treat the same as the "None" platform
+2. Ensure that all Red Hat operators tolerate the "External" platform and treat it the same as the "None" platform

 Next phase which is out of the scope for this EP: